pcuppernull/Easy-MLE/README.md

 # Easy-MLE

-This repository provides resources for handful of models for maximum likelihood estimation (MLE).
+This repository provides resources for a handful of models for maximum likelihood estimation (MLE).
 I find that most resources for MLE in R are either: 1) unclear, esoteric, and difficult to implement, or 2) baked into packages which are prone to bugs and lack useful transparency to the underlying math.
 My goal is to provide a streamlined way to estimate these models, while making transparent and digestible the math that powers them.

 I cover models for: bivariate outcomes (logit), ordinal outcomes (ordered probit), multinomial outcomes (multinomial logit), and count outcomes (negative binomial).
 The resources for each topic are organized as follows: